tregor/Tritonium/README.md

     $ wget https://github.com/tregor/Tritonium/archive/master.zip

-After downloading you will need to install framework, init DB connection and set some other settings.
+After downloading you will need to install the framework, init DB connection, and set some other settings.

-First edit config.php for your needs and init DB connection
+First, edit config.php for your needs and init DB connection

     nano config.php

-To start installation script you need to execute:
+To start the installation script you need to execute:

     php tmd core/install